John Denys Taylor: Career

 Within the first five months of Taylor’s arrival, over 200 patients were treated in the outpatient setting.
-With the founding of the hospital, there was a lack of resources, including staff and necessary medical equipment.
-There was a shortage of drugs, staff, outdated equipment and no blood bank, along with no kitchen present within the hospital.
-With the shortage of trained professionals, many relatives were forced to become anesthetists or took on other roles, which was only short lived.

-Birthing was originally a concern for the health program at Bonda, in certain situations patients were forced to walk over 20 kilometers to obtain medication and the tools used were not the most efficient nor sterile.
-There was a shortage of drugs, staff and a blood bank.
-Women would die as they was not access to Cesarean sections or blood transfusions, which eventually became a priority for the hospital operation.
-Through progress, the Bonda Mission Hospital became the inspiration for St. Faith’s Rusape.
+With the shortage of drugs, supplies and trained professionals, many relatives were forced to become anesthetists or took on other roles, which was only short lived.
+In particular, mothers would die as there was no access to Cesarean sections or blood transfusions, which eventually became a priority for the hospital.
+The Bonda Mission Hospital also became the inspiration for St Faith's School, Rusape.

-Bishop Balya visited the eastern portions of Southern Rhodesia, specifically, first visiting the St. Augustine’s Penhalonga where the Resurrection was the main missionary group.
-Following this visit, his second portion of the trip was spent with Taylor at Bonda.
-Since Taylor started the Mission Hospital approximately 10 years prior, 20 girls had begun their nursing training.
+In 1947 Bishop Balya visited Taylor at Bonda.
+By this time, 20 women had begun their nursing training.
 The Bonda Mission Hospital, in addition to the C.M.S.
 Hospital in Kampala, was used as the model for St. Francis’ hospital to bring a connection between religious faith and medicine in Africa.
-Taylor’s work strengthened Bishop Balya’s opinion on the Church with the impact they had on females involving medical work.
-This was an inspiration to look at St. Faith’s Rusape and from there Salisbury to be advertised to the Bishop of Southern Rhodesia.

 As the medical superintendent, Taylor and Sister Lorna Page’s religious beliefs were able to be implemented into the practices of the hospital with it being a location of medical treatment and a place of worship.
-This was one of the first institutions in present-day Zimbabwe.